DperParadise/DanZork/README.md

 ## Accepted commands

 H: Shows you a list of accepted commands in game
 I: Shows your inventory
 Q: Quit Menu.
 You can either restart or quit the game.
 TAKE "item": you pick up "item".
 DROP "item": you drop the "item" right where you are.
 PUT "item" INTO "item": punt one item into another.
 HIT "something/someone": you hit a person or a thing.
 LOOK "something/someone": you carefully look at someone/something.
 SEARCH "someone": you search someone's belongings.
-OPEN
+OPEN "something".
-CLOSE
+CLOSE "something".
 USE "something".
 COMBINE "something" WITH "something".
 DETACH "something" FROM "something": splits two combined objects.

 ## Tests